ysmohan/resbook-MATLABchapter/README.md

 Once MATLAB is successfully installed on your computer, you will find a ‘MATLAB app icon ![alt tag](https://github.com/ysmohan/resbook-MATLABchapter/blob/master/Figures/MATLABicon.png) ’ appear in the start menu if you are on Windows or in Launchpad/ Applications folder for Mac.
 Click on  ![alt tag](https://github.com/ysmohan/resbook-MATLABchapter/blob/master/Figures/MATLABicon.png) to launch MATLAB interface.
 If everything is working perfectly, you should see a window appear similar to Fig. 1

 ![alt tag](https://github.com/ysmohan/resbook-MATLABchapter/blob/master/Figures/MatlabInterface.png)
+Fig. 1 An example of a MATLAB interface.

 ### Anatomy of MATLAB interface